TeamFooBaar/contracts/README.md

 ## Tests:

 Deploy Allowed : OK.

-Allowed functions: all OK but withdrawfunds (see below) function withdrawfunds : not OK
+Allowed functions: all OK but withdrawfunds (see below)

+Function withdrawfunds : not OK, easy to fix

 Deploi Drone : OK

-Drone functions: all OK but... wait the contract ends up holding funds because of the Oraclize mecanism... a withdrawfunds scheeme has to be implemented here
+Drone functions: all OK but...

+wait! the contract ends up holding funds because of the Oraclize mecanism... a withdrawfunds scheeme has to be implemented here